Wisembly/xgettext-php/README.md

 [![Build Status](https://travis-ci.org/Wisembly/jsgettext.png?branch=master)](https://travis-ci.org/Wisembly/jsgettext)

-Javascript (js and html template files) parser for poEdit implemented in PHP.
+Parser for poEdit implemented in PHP. use same API as xgettext.
+We use it for parsing our javascript and html templates files in our Backbone apps.
 Caution: this is **NOT** an xgettext javascript language implementation, this is **JUST** a parser for many files (that we use for our *.js and *.html files) and have no language syntax check implementation.